HoGentTIN/linux-training-hogent/modules/iptables/030_iptables_theory.md

 ### changing policy rules

-To start, let\'s set the default policy for all three chains to drop everything.
+To start, let's set the default policy for all three chains to drop everything.
 Note that you might lose your connection when typing this over ssh ;-).